An Interpretable Convolutional Neural Network Framework for Fluid Dynamics: Introduction

-The remainder of the paper is organised as follows.
+The remainder of this manuscript is organised as follows.
 Section \ref{sec:Methodology} presents the methodology, including the governing equations, the CNN architecture, and the training procedure.
 Section \ref{sec:Results} reports the results and offers a detailed discussion of models trained on numerical and analytical data, ending with an application of the CNN kernel learner to molecular dynamics data that provides additional insight.
-Finally, Section \ref{sec:Conclusions} summarises the findings and concludes the paper.
+Finally, Section \ref{sec:Conclusions} summarises the key findings.